 Northwood University's DeVos Graduate School is a specialized business school focused on developing the future leaders of a global, free-enterprise society.
-We provide a dynamic learning experience aimed at strategically expanding your managerial and leadership skill sets, equipping you with the necessary tools to lead and drive change in your career and life.
-You will find yourself in the unique position of having choices in your career and entrepreneurial endeavors that you had not previously thought possible.
+We provide dynamic graduate degree programs for adults designed to strategically expand your managerial and leadership skill sets, equipping you with the necessary tools to lead and drive change in your career and life.
+You will find yourself in the unique position of having choices in your career and entrepreneurial endeavors that you had not previously thought possible with a graduate business degree from Northwood University.

-Our MBA programs work with the demands of today's competitive marketplace, and most importantly work with you!
-The DeVos Graduate School's Master of Business Administration (MBA) programs were created with the understanding you are unique.
-The student demands specific professional and personal elements that will enable greater satisfaction in his/her career, higher earning potential, and a more fulfilled life.
+Our MBA and MSOL programs work with the demands of today's competitive marketplace, and most importantly work with you!
+The DeVos Graduate School's Master of Business Administration (MBA) programs and Master of Science in Organizational Leadership (MSOL) program were created with the understanding you are unique.
+Whether it is through our 12-month accelerated MBA program, our 24-month evening/weekend,/traditional/online MBA programs, our 30-month executive program, or our online MSOL program, we are here for you.
+You demand specific professional and personal elements that will enable greater satisfaction in your career, higher earning potential, and a more fulfilled life.
 The journey from discovery to transformation begins here.
-This is the difference.